LauWyeRock/RecommendationSystem/Submission/README.md

 We truncated the ranked list at 10 for both metrics.
 As such, the HR intuitively measures whether the test item is present on the top-10 list, and the NDCG accounts for the position of the hit by assigning higher scores to hits at top ranks.

+### NCF with Pre-trained MLP and GMF
+To get better performance of NeuMF, we can adopt pre-training strategy.
+We train GMF and MLP and then use their model parameters as the initialization for the corresponding parts of NeuMF’s parameters.
+To get better performance of NeuMF, we can adopt pre-training strategy.
+We train GMF and MLP and then use their model parameters as the initialization for the corresponding parts of NeuMF’s parameters.

+We then evaluate pre-trained model using the same evaluation metrics.
+Compared with not pre-trained NMF, all evaluation metrics had slight improvements.
+The performance of pre-trained NCF is better than the not pre-trained.

 ## LSTM
 (Step4D_LSTM.ipynb)